-Politically correct fairy-tale for an era of displaced persons, English-language, German-made “Gate of Heaven” aims for multicultural charm but comes off as a dumbed-down “Dirty Pretty Things."
+A politically correct fairy-tale for an era of displaced persons, English-language, German-made “Gate of Heaven” aims for multicultural charm but comes off as a dumbed-down “Dirty Pretty Things.”
+Collaboration between producer-director Veit Helmer (“Tuvalu”), co-writer Gordan Mihic (vet scenarist for Emir Kusturica and Goran Paskaljevic) and a suitably international cast is set entirely at Frankfurt Airport — a novelty that, like everything else here, refuses to take flight.
 Given likelihood of mild critical support at best, this stab at lightly politicized whimsy will be booking the red-eye to small-screen destinations soon.

 Notion of treating a modern airport as a sort of giant playground for those stuck there has a certain appeal — even if today’s tight security measures render much action here highly far-fetched.
 Still, populating this semi-hidden environ with both those awaiting legal asylum and illegal immigrants in danger of deportation raises potential for a screwball-yet-relevant take on the current worldwide immigration mess.

 But the esprit required is lacking in a pic that flatly resorts to everyone speaking phonetic English (even the Germans), while straining for fanciful serio-comedy via contrivance and cuteness.
 In a manner more typically associated with Hollywood blunders (or Europuddings of yore), “Gate” tries so calculatedly hard to please everybody that it ends up being ideally suited to no one.